rtyler/brokenco.de/_posts/2019-04-16-wiederaufbau.md

 way permanent.
 Restoring or building new architectural masterpieces is expensive and challenging, but it is definitely not impossible.

-Since Dresden is my second home-town, my mind jumped to "DIe Frauenkirche" (apparently "The Church of Our Lady" in English).
+Since Dresden is my second home-town, my mind jumped to "Die Frauenkirche" (apparently "The Church of Our Lady" in English).
 In the morally reprehensible [firebombing of Dresden](https://de.wikipedia.org/wiki/Frauenkirche_(Dresden)#Zerst%C3%B6rung_der_Frauenkirche_im_Zweiten_Weltkrieg)